 I don’t do full personality profiling and full psychometric testing, but I work with others who do.
 This is usually only needed if an employer wishes to have a full personality assessment for a member of staff in difficulty.

 We meet either in person for our coaching sessions or by Skype which is equally effective and suits many busy professionals.
-For face-to-face coaching we would normally meet in Leeds, and I offer Skype based coaching to clients across the UK and Internationally – I have recently had a client in New Zealand!
+For face-to-face coaching we would normally meet in Leeds or Harrogate, and I offer Skype based coaching to clients across the UK and Internationally – I have recently had a client in New Zealand!

-All my coaching sessions are both reflective and action orientated.
-I am flexible according to your own needs, the minimum commitment is 4 x 90 minute sessions, every 2-4 weeks, over a 2-4 month period.
-I offer programmes of 4 and 6 sessions.
+All my coaching sessions are both reflective and action orientated and are usually 90 minutes long.
+I am flexible according to your own needs, however the minimum commitment is usually 4 sessions.
+Sessions are usually 3-4 weeks apart especially for the first few sessions.
+I offer programmes of 4, 6 and 10 sessions, or if you prefer you can pay-per-session.

 I support you to set your own goals for each session, and at the end of each session we agree actions for you to take forward to complete before the next session.
 I ask for your feedback following each session to ensure I am meeting your needs.